nettlefish/onenet-iot-demo/mqtt-pi/README.md

 This is a IOT MQTT demo programe.

-1. A complete sub/pub mqtt client programe using in Onenet IOT network.
+1. A complete sub/pub mqtt client programe can run in Onenet IOT network.

 2. Recv command from rmt administor and execute cmd.

-3. Send back command execute result to rmt administor.
+3. Send back command execute result nformation to rmt administor.

 4. pub json dataset periodicly with adjustable interval.

-5. auto re-connect with link tiredown.
+5. auto re-connect when link tiredown.

-6. running in pi zero with I2C devices, can modify simply fit to other linux environment (just change PI_MODE = 1 to PI_MODE = 0 ).
+6. running in pi zero with I2C devices, but can modify simply fit to other linux environment (just change PI_MODE = 1 to PI_MODE = 0 ).

 7. running statistics output.

-8. support to TLS1.3.
+8. support TLS.

 9. some codes get from OneNet example code.